 Creating Value-Added Products

 Now, here’s where it gets exciting: preserving your herbs not only keeps them fresh but also opens up new revenue streams.
-Dried herbs, infused oils, and herbal vinegars can be sold at farmers’ markets or local shops, turning your gardening hobby into a profitable venture.
+Dried herbs, infused oils, and herbal vinegar can be sold at farmers’ markets or local shops, turning your gardening hobby into a profitable venture.

 Picture this: you set up a charming little booth at the market, showcasing your beautiful jars of dried herbs and infused oils.
 Customers are drawn in by the enticing aromas, and you’re sharing your passion for herb cultivation while making a tidy profit.
 It’s like turning your garden into a thriving business, one flavorful product at a time!